rominkevadiya/PIVOTLY/README.md

 ## License

-Copyright © 2026 Romin Kevadiya.
+Copyright © 2026 by Romin Kevadiya.
 All rights reserved.

 This repository is provided for viewing and evaluation purposes only.